 Before starting any renovation project, make sure structural supports are adequate for whatever upgrades you want to make; otherwise, you need to pump up the framework at a basic level either by total replacement or by strategically placed additional supports.
 If necessary consult a structural engineer for troubleshooting solutions.

-Mold -- which contributes to poor air quality, can cause health issues and must not be overlooked.
-Mold can arise from multiple sources such as water in basements, roofing or plumbing leaks, or bathrooms with inadequate ventilation.
+Mold -- which contributes to poor air quality, can cause health issues and must be remediated -- arises from various sources, such as water in basements, roofing or plumbing leaks, or bathrooms with inadequate ventilation.
 Renovating is not as simple as replacing sheetrock and repainting, since moisture can travel through sheetrock and into insulation and framework.
 At worst, moisture can migrate into exterior siding, causing warping and bubbling of surface paint, and a wall or home infused with mold cannot be inexpensively renovated.

-6. Cost Effectiveness: A large renovation project that has not been well-planned places a homeowner at risk of “throwing good money after bad.”
-Peter Bonnette of P.M.
-MacKay Group located in Nashua, New Hampshire, specializes in both commercial and residential remodeling projects including large-scale restorations.
-He leans toward renovating a space in all but the most extreme circumstances, and offers this advice: “If you’re going to renovate, once you start to demolish past the point of retaining at least 50% of the original value, you need to rethink the project because it’s going to run you into more problems.
+6. Cost Effectiveness: A large renovation project that has not been well-planned places a homeowner at risk of throwing good money after bad.
+Peter Bonnette, of Nashua, New Hampshire, specializes in both commercial and residential remodeling projects, including large-scale restorations.
+He leans toward renovating a space in all but the most extreme circumstances, but advises: “If you’re going to renovate, once you start to demolish past the point of retaining at least 50% of the original value, you need to rethink the project because it’s going to run you into more problems.

 "I think the biggest mistake many homeowners make is thinking too small at the beginning.
 I’m a firm believer in gut renovation.
 Instead of making small cosmetic changes, you need to get down to the bare bones and then go from there in order to increase the value and make it into a home you enjoy living in.”